 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), administrative assistants are expected to see an employment growth of 3% between 2014 and 2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), secretaries and administrative assistants are expected to see an employment decline of 7% between 2018 and 2028 (www.bls.gov).
 Those with formal education and proficient computer skills are anticipated to have the best prospects.

-The BLS also states that executive administrative assistants earned a median annual salary of $53,370 as of May 2015.
+The BLS also states that executive secretaries and executive administrative assistants earned a median annual salary of $59,340 as of May 2018.
 Postsecondary institutions employed the majority of these assistants that year, and the alcohol industry paid them the highest salaries.